Field Manual · AI in DAM

 AI introduces automation, precision, and scale to rights management.
 Using image recognition, natural language processing (NLP), and metadata validation, AI can flag potential issues long before assets are published.

-Modern DAM solutions—including Aprimo, Bynder, Adobe Experience Manager (AEM), Brandfolder, and Widen (Acquia DAM) —now integrate AI-driven rights intelligence to monitor licence periods, validate usage terms, and even recognise people or logos that require clearance.
+Modern DAM solutions—including Aprimo, Bynder, Adobe Experience Manager (AEM), Brandfolder, and Widen (Acquia DAM)—now integrate AI-driven rights intelligence to monitor license periods, validate usage terms, and even recognize people or logos that require clearance.

 This guide covers how to apply these capabilities in practice, build governance workflows around them, and measure the impact of AI-enabled compliance.